Sckab/Cpp-file-manager/README.md

 </div>

-This is a simple file manager made in C++, this is just for learning, i hope you like it!
+This is a simple (and blazingly fast) file manager made in C++, this is just for learning, i hope you like it!

 | Command          | Purpose                        |
 | ---------------- | ------------------------------ |